Dhananjay-prod/RAG/README.md

 ```

 ###  Install Dependencies
-Create requirements.txt file and metion all the libararies line by line
+Create requirements.txt file and metion all the libararies line by line.
 Install all dependencies at once:
 ```bash
 pip install -r requirements.txt